Applicants who are entitled to equity support are:

 Step 2.
 Contact Aus4Skills office

-If you are eligible for support, contact the Aus4Skills office on firstname.lastname@example.org.
+If you are eligible for support, contact Aus4Skills on email@example.com.
 You should provide a brief description of your eligibility (e.g. your rural background, ethnicity or disability) and start gathering supporting documents as specified in table above.

 Step 3.
 Supporting documents

 Aus4Skills will contact you to confirm your eligibility.
-They may request supporting documents or assist you in securing documents, if necessary.
+Aus4Skills may request supporting documents or assist you in securing documents, if necessary.
 You may then be asked to participate in either a Disability Needs Assessment or a Rural Disadvantaged Assessment, to identify the level of support that may be required.